jstgrowup/jstgrowup/README.md

 <h3>
     I'm a Full Stack Web Developer skilled in MERN stack who focuses on writing clean, elegant and efficient code with a year-long of professional experience in NodeJs Backend
 </h3>

-- ⚗️ Currently I am learning Next.js and Backend development which includes authentication, authorization and WebSockets.
+- Currently, I am working as a NodeJs Backend Engineer
 - 🌍 I am from Guwahati and live in Bangalore, Karnataka
 - ✨In my free time I create content on YouTube, I enjoy teaching, riding a bicycle and watching anime
 - ✉️ You can contact me at [deysubham999@gmail.com](mailto:deysubham999@gmail.com)